skydoves/ColorPickerView/README.md

 photoPickerIntent.setType("image/*");
 startActivityForResult(photoPickerIntent, REQUEST_CODE_GALLERY);
 ```
-In the `onActivityResult`, we can get a bitmap drawable from the gallery and set it as the palette.<br>
+In the `onActivityResult`, we can get a bitmap drawable from the gallery and set it as the palette.
 And We can change the palette image of the `ColorPickerView` using the `setPaletteDrawable` method.
 ```java
 try {
   final Uri imageUri = data.getData();